IO Configuration

 Selects one or two physical channels to which the Signal generator output should be sent.

-In the case of stereo output, the signal is identical on both channels.
+In the case of dual output, the signal is identical on both channels.
 This is provided as a facility for soundcards with minimal routing capabilities, and to avoid using a Y patch cable.

 Best practices in terms of function transfer measurement advice include making a physical loop between an output and an input of the audio interface to feed the noise generator into the reference input of the MiRA::.